 Depending on the course goal, some courses offer more conversational practice.
 Please read the course description and objectives to determine which course you should choose.
 We will offer regular meeting times for free conversation practice with native speakers of Japanese in the near future.

-Although there is no guarantee that you will pass the JLPT, every course can be useful and will contribute towards your understanding and knowledge of the Japanese language.
+Although there is no guarantee that you will pass the JLPT, every course can be useful and will contribute to your understanding and knowledge of the Japanese language.

-The maximum number of students per class ranges from 10 - 16 people, depending on course activities.
+The maximum number of students per class is 10.
 All courses are open to individuals 18 years or older.

 Read each course description, and choose one that has activities and themes that fit your interest.
 Read the self-check list for the course you are interested in to check if the course is a good fit.